10 Reasons Today’s Students NEED Technology in the Classroom

 8) The traditional passive learning model is broken.
 With technology in the classroom the teacher becomes the encourager, adviser, and coach.

 9) Technology helps students be more responsible.
 Owning your own device or borrowing the school's devices gives students the opportunity to improve their decision making skills as well as taking ownership of a valuable (and often times expensive) device.
-Again, this needs to be complimented by proper digital citizenship training to see the best results.
+Again, this needs to be complemented by proper digital citizenship training to see the best results.

 10) Technology transforms the learning experience.
 Students have access to an incredible amount of new opportunities.
 From learning how to code to learning how to better collaborate across teams and with their instructors--technology empowers students to be more creative and be more connected.
 New tech has super-charged how we learn today.